Email marketing

 Source: Really Good Emails

 Everyone is tired of numerous newsletters trying to sell something.
 That’s why using a story when writing a promotional email can help to sweeten the pot and make your offer gentle and unobtrusive.
 Prima neatly did that in their Mother’s day campaign: first, they appreciated moms and highlighted their impact, and then offered a promo code for the next purchase.
-Great move!
+Story pattern: values-led promotion.

 Lead nurturing emails